-My copy of this book was provided gratis by the publisher, Urbane Publications.
+My copy of this book was provided gratis by the publisher, Urbane.